nmccloskey/RASCAL/rascal_manual.md

                           # RASCAL automatically creates 'output/' on run
 ```

-> **Note:** Use consistent participant and file naming across projects to enable cross-run merging.
+> **Note:** Use consistent participant encoding and file naming across projects to enable cross-run merging.

 ---